kittenbothk/kittenbothk-Eng/functional_module/PWmodules/powerBrickRGB.md

 ### Daisy Chaining

-Connect the out of matrix A to the in of matrix B.
+Connect the "OUT" of matrix A to the "IN" of matrix B.

 ![](./images/rgbchain.jpg)

-NeoMatrix Graphical editor is supporting for daisy chaining.
+NeoMatrix Graphical editor is supported for daisy chaining.

 [NeoMatrix Tutorial](../../../accessories/LEDMatrix/LEDMatrixDaisyChain.md)